hasandenli/obilet-demo-app/README.md

 ## Troubleshooting

 If you encounter any issues:

-1. Ensure Docker Desktop is running
-2. Check if ports 80 are available
-3. Verify .NET 8 SDK is installed for local development
+- Make sure ports 5006 and 5007 are not in use by other applications
-4. Check Docker logs for any container-specific issues
+- Check Docker logs for any container-related issues
+- Verify that both containers are running using `docker ps`

 ## License